Self-bound quark stars with a first-order two-to-three flavor phase transition: Stability window

 diagnoses whether quark matter is self-bound or only realized at high pressure.
 We take $930\,\mathrm{MeV}$—the energy per nucleon of the most tightly bound nucleus, $^{62}\mathrm{Ni}$—as the reference benchmark.
 If $e^0<930\,\mathrm{MeV}$, bulk hadronization is energetically disfavored and the matter is self-bound, so compact stars composed of it are pure quark stars.
 If $e^0>930\,\mathrm{MeV}$, quark matter is unbound at low pressure and the EOS is hybrid: hadronic at low pressure and deconfined only beyond a transition pressure, yielding hybrid stars with a quark core and a hadronic envelope.

 Figure~\ref{fig:1} shows the stability window of the flavor-dependent QMDD model in the $(a,C)$ plane.
 The curves $e_{ud}^0=930\,\mathrm{MeV}$ (black) and $e_{uds}^0=930\,\mathrm{MeV}$ (red) delimit where two- and three-flavor matter, respectively, are self-bound at zero pressure: points lying below the former (latter) yield self-bound $ud$ ($uds$) matter.
 Accordingly, self-bound $ud$ quark matter (udQM) is realized when $e_{ud}^0<e_{uds}^0$, whereas SQM occurs for parameter choices with $e_{uds}^0<e_{ud}^0$.
 Points above both 930\,MeV curves correspond to hybrid EOSs—hadronic at low pressure and deconfined only beyond a transition pressure—leading to stars with a quark core and a hadronic envelope.
 An additional curve, $c_s^0=c$, marks parameter choices for which the sound speed at zero pressure equals the speed of light.
-To its left, the EOS remains causal down to $p=0$; to its right, the $p\!\to\!0$ limit becomes acausal ($c_s^0>c$), thereby excluding self-bound quark matter.
-Although the flavor-dependent QMDD model involves three parameters—$a$, $C$, and the excluded-volume parameter $b$—Ref.~\cite{Lugones:2023zfd} shows that $b$ does not modify the zero-pressure energy per baryon and thus does not affect the self-bound criterion.
-The stability region is therefore fully determined by $(a,C)$.
+To its left, the EOS remains causal down to $p=0$; to its right, the $p\!\to\!0$ limit becomes acausal ($c_s^0>c$), thereby excluding self-bound quark matter. {Because excluded-volume repulsion stiffens the EOS at finite density, one might expect it to also affect the $c_s^0=c$ boundary.
+In our implementation, however, the $p\!\to\!0$ sound speed is \emph{independent} of the excluded-volume (cf. Ref.~\cite{Lugones:2023zfd}): we have verified numerically that $c_s^0$ is invariant under changes in $\kappa$, so the causality line in Fig.~\ref{fig:1} is determined solely by $(a,C)$.} {This behavior is consistent with the structure of the EV prescription: the quark-sector thermodynamics is obtained from the pointlike expressions by a constant available-volume factor and a density rescaling, which leaves the ratio $dp/d\epsilon$ unchanged in the $p\!\to\!0$ limit.
+Consequently, varying $\kappa$ does not expand the acausal region and does not alter whether a given benchmark point is excluded by the $c_s^0>c$ criterion.} Therefore, although the flavor-dependent QMDD model involves three parameters—$a$, $C$, and the excluded-volume parameter $b$, the stability region is fully determined by $(a,C)$.

 The purple region in Fig.~\ref{fig:1} corresponds to parameter choices for which bulk two-flavor quark matter would be more bound than the most tightly bound nucleus.
 As noted in the Introduction, this does not necessarily entail an instability of ordinary nuclei: finite-size costs from surface and curvature terms disfavor the formation of small $ud$ droplets, so nuclear stability is preserved.
 The pink region (SQM) is likewise compatible with nuclear stability.